 The frenetic and accelerating pace of change in our industry is not new: It has been affecting us and the companies for which we work for decades.

 Those now approaching retirement can share stories of how dramatically different things were when they entered the workforce 35–40 years ago.
-They can bear witness to the many inflection points of change—mainframe computers, personal computers, the internet, cell phones, and connected and wearable devices—and the changes they subsequently imposed on
+They can bear witness to the many inflection points of change—mainframe computers, personal computers, the internet, cell phones, and connected and wearable devices—and the changes they subsequently imposed on our industry.

 A famous quote about the work of Charles Darwin—“It is not the strongest of the species that survives.
 It is the one that is most adaptable to change”1—emphasizes that change is not only good for humanity, but it also is required for survival.